assaabloy-ppi/salt-channel/files/salt-channel-vs-tls-2017-05.md

 * TLS uses about 6 times more data.

-* TLS uses 4 round-trip while Salt Channel needs only 2.
+* TLS uses 4 round-trips while Salt Channel needs only 2.

 * 3 round-trips were expected for the TLS case.
 However, no investigation has been made to explain this